Papa Doesn't Preach

 Papa held court from his truck-turned-kitchen, where he cooked up staples from his native Ghana for the kids who stumbled into the collective looking for weed.
 Papa was different from the other collective members.
 Most of them were young artists from the African diaspora who spent the afternoon warming their hands over fires simmering in metal trash cans and consulted their elder friend with great respect.
-Papa settled disputes, but more often than not, he simply talked about the world and how to have a peaceful life.
+Papa settled disputes, but more often than not, he simply talked about the world and how to lead a peaceful life.
 That was the thing about Papa.
 He was radically uncomplicated, and he produced a forcefield so profound that you wanted to spend all day shivering at that picnic bench, eating bowl after bowl of peanut soup.
 He moved from chopping board to hot plate as if in meditation, each action in its own time.
-The kids looking for weed, they didn’t see that he had it.
-They were loud and wanted him to hurry, and they loved him too because his booming laughter never changed according to audience, but after they left Papa shook his head, eyes twinkling, and said, “You see?
+The kids who came looking for weed, they didn’t see that he had it.
+They were loud and wanted him to hurry, and they loved him too because his unbridled laughter never changed according to audience, but after they left Papa shook his head, eyes twinkling, and said, “You see?
 Not everyone understands.”

 But how do you see, Papa?
 How do you exist so solidly, with such joy and presence and conviction, secure in the knowledge that your role in life is running this soup truck and talking to people like me?
 It feels like the more I seek purpose, the more lost I get.
 My inner compass is broken, Papa.
 What do you do when you have a broken compass?